-Teens & Leadership Summer Camps are memorable with tons of activities, great food and epic adventure!
+Teens & Leadership Summer Camps are memorable!
+They feature tons of activities, great food and epic adventure!
 Geared toward teenagers, they are full of energy and all the best that Circle Square Ranch has to offer!
 We’ve got amazing facilities for you to explore horseback riding, wall climbing, archery, swimming, sports, and much more!
 In addition to all of this, there will be great opportunities to learn more about God’s love and discuss what a relationship with Him could look like.

-We also run leadership training programs for teens who are wanting to grow in character and leadership ability as well as to learn how to make a difference for Christ in their home communities.
+We also run leadership training programs for teens who want to grow in character and leadership ability as well as to learn how to make a difference for Christ in their home communities.

 Our Leaders In Training program is for teens ages 15 and 16 who are interested in learning to become leaders at camp, in their home, school or church communities.